Baljit Singh Deo

-Baljit Singh Deo is an Indian music and cinematographer known for his work in the Punjabi film industry.
+Baljit Singh Deo is an film Director and cinematographer known for his work in the Punjabi film industry.

 Early life

 Baljit Singh Deo was born in Jalandhar, Punjab, India and later moved to England, where he studied microelectronic engineering.

 Career

 After working in engineering, including roles at Motorola and EA Sports, Deo transitioned to filmmaking.
 He gained recognition for his work in Punjabi music videos and films, including Jag Jeondeyan De Mele starring Harbhajan Maan and Tulip Joshi, and Mirza: The Untold Story.
 His current projects include Ardaas Sarbat De Bhala Di and Rajni, where he serves as Director of Photography and Creative Adviser, and Manje Bistre 3.